arresejo/forexforecasting/README.md

 importance of a more advanced approach to Forex trading that takes into account both risk management and market volatility.

 ## References

-For the underlying methodology of this project, please refer to:

 Arrese Rodriguez, J. (2023). *A Hybrid Methodology for Forex Forecasting*.
 MSc in Artificial Intelligence dissertation, The University of Bath.